Overnight Camp 2021

 - We will be requiring our staff to arrive with a negative COVID test or proof of vaccination.

-- For campers, we are requiring a negative PCR test conducted within 72 hours prior to your arrival.
+- For campers, we are requiring a negative PCR test conducted within 72 hours prior to your arrival, or proof of vaccination.

 - NOTE: If you had COVID within the 3 months prior to your session, you do not need a negative test.
 You will need to show proof of your positive test, as well as documentation that shows the end of your quarantine.